Shelters Opening In Miami-Dade, Broward To Protect Homeless In Weekend Cold Snap

-MIAMI (CBSMiami) – South Florida is preparing to bundle up for the weekend as an arctic blast of cold air will bring some extremely cold temperatures, leading to shelter openings to protect those who need a warm place to stay.
+MIAMI (CBSMiami) – South Florida bundling up for the weekend as an arctic blast of cold air brings extremely cold temperatures, leading to shelter openings to protect those who need a warm place to stay.

-The Miami-Dade County Homeless Trust is opening its shelters at 2:00 p.m.
+The Miami-Dade County Homeless Trust opened its shelters at 2:00 p.m.
 Friday afternoon.READ MORE: Cold Weather Coming, Protect The Four P’s

 COVID-19 protocols are in effect, so masks are expected to be worn.